ashirokov/argpext/index.rst

 .. literalinclude:: examples/sheepgraze_money.tmp

-The :class:`Categorical` class allows one to limit the domain of argument values to a limited set of valid values and reflect the available choices in the usage.
-Introducing the :class:`Categorical` class into our example leads to the
+The :class:`KeyWords` class allows one to limit the domain of argument values to a limited set of valid values and reflect the available choices in the usage.
+Introducing the :class:`KeyWords` class into our example leads to the
 following:

 .. _sheepgraze3: